 Most medical practices that we know, like, and trust today started out on shaky grounds.
 Medical professionals believed that diseases and ailments were caused by disruptions to an energy, or life-force, that flowed throughout the body.
 Many medical practices invoked religious imagery.
 It was also believed that the blood in a person’s body simply sloshed about inside the body.
 Thankfully, with the help of artists and scientists, the medical profession, and our understanding of the human body, has improved.
 Medicine has advanced quite a lot since the time when leaches were the best treatment option available.
 The understanding of the human body and how it works, along with scientific advancements that allow imaging and mapping of the human skeletal, and nervous system has literally brought us out of the dark ages.
 This new light and information has also brought chiropractic care a long way from its religiously-based origin into a sound, scientifically-backed treatment option for those seeking relief from pain without medications and surgical intervention.

 Bartlett encouraged the use of imaging techniques, like x-ray, and thermal imaging with a device that he himself invented.
 The neurocalometer was highly controversial among many of the purist chiropractic practitioners.
 Bartlett was originally on the fence about using technology and instruments in his practice.
+Also read about wh rat.
 But growing interest helped him see the benefit of imaging and better diagnosis of injuries that were being treated.

 Thankfully, chiropractors nationwide are now specially trained and licensed.
 They also are beginning to enjoy greater acceptance of their peers in the medical field.
 It is more common now than ever for your family doctor to recommend seeking chiropractic care for an injury.